 The school site encompasses 17 acres.
 The buildings have numerous corridors, a gym, tennis, and handball courts.
 We have two outdoor swimming pools, one football field, one soccer field, one baseball field and two softball fields.
 We also have an all-weather track.
-CENTRAL UNION HIGH SCHOOL is completely enclosed by a fence with gates, which are kept locked during school hours with 1 secured entrance open.
-There are several wings and/or clusters of classrooms including 64 permanent classrooms, 24 relocatable classrooms.
+The campus is completely enclosed by a fence with gates, which are kept locked during school hours with 1 secured entrance open.
+There are several wings and/or clusters of classrooms including 92 permanent classrooms, 24 re-locatable classrooms.
 Other structures include: a main office, cafeteria, restrooms, library, weight room, auto shop, construction class, dance room, fitness facility, Child Care Facility and Family Resource Center.
-The CUHS campus is currently under construction for the STEM Building, which will include science / engineering classes, science laboratories and a robotic center.
+The CUHS campus recently completed the STEM Building, which includes science / engineering classes, science laboratories and a robotic center.
+The Front entrance of the school recently added a security entrance booth to improve the safety on our campus.

-During the school day, staff members and administrators shall provide campus supervision.
-Identified problem areas receive increased supervision to reduce discipline, crime, or other school safety concerns.
+During the school day, staff members and administrators shall assist with providing campus supervision.
+Identified problem areas receive increased supervision to reduce issues, crime, or other school safety concerns.

-It shall be the practice of CENTRAL UNION HIGH SCHOOL to remove all graffiti from school property before pupils arrive to begin their school day.
+It shall be the practice of our school to remove all graffiti from school property before pupils arrive to begin their school day.
 Other acts of vandalism are promptly addressed.